Portion of children whose parents rate their health as very good or excellent

 Hope Goal

-more children in the U.S. would need to be in very good or excellent health to achieve the HOPE Goal
+More children would need to be in very good or excellent health to achieve the HOPE Goal

 A child’s general health status, as perceived by their parents, is a helpful measure of the child’s overall health and ability to function.